tancheng/CGRA-Flow/README.md

 --------------------------------------------------------------------------
 ![Capture](https://user-images.githubusercontent.com/6756658/213010564-fa74b34e-218f-435e-9e8e-ef5a40f8899d.PNG)

-A demo at repl.it (https://repl.it/@ChengTan/cgra-flow) shows some features of CGRA-Flow (the verilog generation and evaluation are not available due to the limited support of python environment).
+A demo at repl.it (https://repl.it/@ChengTan/cgra-flow) shows some features of CGRA-Flow (the verilog generation and evaluation are not available due to *repl.it*'s limited support of python environment).
 To explore all the features, please setup CGRA-Flow locally.

 License